ow2-proactive/automation-dashboard/README.md

 Don't forget that synchronizing your dashboard repo with the master is not going to automatically update the submodules, you'll need to update them with the `git submodule update` command.

-To add a new submodule, simply use the command `git submodule add repoUrl`, repoUrl beeing the url of the repository you want to add as subview.
+To add a new submodule, simply use the command `git submodule add repoUrl`, repoUrl beeing the url of the repository you want to add as submodule.
+You will then need to update subviews.json files to add the project as a subview.